 Portrait of Martin Luther, painted by the Protestant painter Lucas Cranach, and now at the Schlossmuseum in Weimar.

 Nietzsche, as a little boy, listened to the Word from the pulpit at Röcken.
-His intellectual path thereafter, a long departure from Martin Luther's teachings, was a journey from believing to understanding, from the ear to the eye, from listening to looking, and on that path he lost his faith.
+His intellectual path thereafter, a long departure from Martin Luther's teachings, was a journey from believing to understanding, from the ear to the eye, from listening to looking, from Luther and Paul to the ancient Greeks in the Lyrical Age of Tragedy, discovered as a student of Prussian 'Bildung' and in his boarding-school at Schulpforta, where he first saw all the color of Hellenism while distinguishing himself as a Classics scholar.
+And along that path he lost the Faith of his father.

 Röcken, in Sachsen-Anhalt.
 The church tower is visible in the center-left of the photograph.

 Below: Approach to Röcken.
 The church tower is visible above the trees in the center-right of the photograph.

 [right-click on images and open link in new window to enhance the size of the picture]

 Nietzsche's gravesite next to the church, and next to that of his father.

 Gravestones of local worthies, no doubt awesome to the little boy.

 Wood panels and organ at the rear of the parish church of Röcken.
 Nietzsche's first exposure to music.